raspberrypilearning/getting-started-with-guis/en/step_13.md

     film_description = Text(app, text="Which film?", grid=[0,0], align="left")
     ```

-    Run the program to check that the `Text` and the `Combo` both display properly.
+    Run the program to check that the `Text` and the `Combo` are both displayed properly.

     ![Combo with text](images/combo-with-text.png)